paraps/paraps/README.md

   ✩ - if you make suggestive / NSFW jokes often (just like,, try to limit them around me)
   </p>
         <p align="left">
-  ✩ - dandy's world area (spawn) regulars, i'm only there to look at people's skins
+  ✩ - dandy's world area (spawn) regulars, i'm only really there to look at people's skins
   </p>
     <p align="left">
     --